 - 22. Methods of teaching and learning are under continuous review and development in order that the curriculum meets the needs of the local population.
 The College is one of very few that have such a broad range of curriculum offer.
 A particular strength is the vocational nature of the programmes making learners ready for employment and the next stage of their lives. - 23.
-In response to Widening Participation and Social Inclusion agendas, Barking & Dagenham College has established a number of franchise partnerships with community based charities and other not- for-profit organisations. - 24.
+In response to Widening Participation and Social Inclusion agendas, Barking & Dagenham College has established a number of franchise partnerships with community based charities and other not-for-profit organisations. - 24.
 Barking & Dagenham College continues to offer a very wide range of courses from Entry Level to Higher Education.
-In keeping with the College strategic objective of providing an inclusive, learner- centred curriculum, Barking & Dagenham College provided full-time education for disaffected and excluded Year 11 pupils from local schools in 2018-2019, and part-time education for groups of school aged young people from the London Boroughs of Barking & Dagenham and Havering.
-In addition to this the College also works in partnership with local schools to provide specialist provision for learners with learning difficulties. - 25.
+In keeping with the College strategic objective of providing an inclusive, learner-centred curriculum, Barking & Dagenham College provided full-time education for disaffected and excluded Year 11 pupils from local schools in 2019-2020, and part-time education for groups of school aged young people from the London Boroughs of Barking & Dagenham and Havering.
+In addition to this the College also works in partnership with local schools to provide specialist provision for learners with learning difficulties - 25.
 Barking & Dagenham College has an apprenticeships team offering apprenticeships in a number of occupational areas and a Business Innovation and Enterprise team to better meet the training needs of employers.
 The College delivers all or part of the training for around 700 apprentices each year.
 During 2012-13 the College made a financial commitment to invest in the subsidiary company Apprenticeship Works Limited and which has been consolidated into the accounts.
-The College also purchased a commercial salon Hairazors Limited for £0.484m to also enable the College to expand its apprenticeship provision and similarly, this has been consolidated into the accounts.

 - 26. The College worked in partnership with London Borough of Barking & Dagenham (LBBD) to open a training facility, Technical Skills Academy, for young learners in the Barking town centre.
 The facility opened in September 2012.
 The Academy's mission is to offer vocational Education and Training opportunities to young people.
 It will cater for those young people (14 to 18) in the LBBD, who have an interest and aptitude for applied learning. - 27.
-The College also built the Jubilee Building which opened in September 2013.
-A particular focus for the Centre is to develop cohorts of learners in STEM (Science, Technology, Engineering and Maths).
-It also houses the new Learning Resource Centre which opened to the general public in January 2014.
-I-create which hosts digital and media facilities.
+The College also refurbished the 'D' block to transform this facility to 'East London Institute of Technology'